Updated 7/27/18 — Current Cash Back Total: $1,048.91

 For example, Amazon.com, where you can earn Cash Back for select departments by using Ebates.

-Yes, you can earn CASH BACK for shopping on Amazon!!
+Yes, you can actually earn CASH BACK for shopping on Amazon!!

 When you decide what retailer you’d like to make a purchase from, click on the Ebates “shop now” button from that retailer’s profile.